2026/27 AMCAS Application Guide (With Screenshots)

 • Add the following courses

-• Delete courses that were added by AMCAS Verifications team (based on errors or omissions compared to applicant official college transcripts)
+• Delete courses that were added by the AMCAS Verifications team (based on errors or omissions compared to the applicant’s official college transcripts)

 • Update the following school information